peek-travel/peek-plus-api-docs/source/includes/_versioning.md

 ### Breaking Changes

 We do everything possible to avoid these, and at the time of writing this, see no reason why we'll ever have them.
 That said, let's say a field has been deprecated for 6 months and an integration continues to use it even after being told that it's going away, eventually that field will have to go, which yes, would be a breaking change.
 Beyond this we don't see a reason why we can't evolve this API through clean deprecations.
+We will notify all clients using deprecated fields of the potential breaking change and give ample time to update before removing completely.